tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 ```
 This code simply adds support for pressing enter or escape on the keyboard to focus in or out of the chatbox.
 It also provides a function for adding a new message to the log and a signal to emit signifying a new message has been sent off.

-Now that we're done with the Chatbox scene, save it and double click on **Main.tscn** in your FileSystem in the bottom-left to go back to the main scene.
+Now that we're done with the Chatbox scene, save it and double-click on **Main.tscn** in your FileSystem in the bottom-left to go back to the main scene.

 While we're in the main scene, click and drag the new **Chatbox.tscn** scene from the FileSystem and drop it just under the root **Main** node in the Scene tree of the Main scene.
 Your scene tree should now look like this:
 * Main